pbastowski/angular2-now/README.md

 ### Can I use this library outside of Meteor?

 Yes, you can.
 The angular2-now.js library works with both ES6 (Babel) and plain ES5.

-ES6 examples are in this README and also in Code Demos, above.
-For an ES5 usage demo see [Plunker](http://plnkr.co/edit/uxV781?p=preview).
+Here is an ES6 example [ES6 Angular2-now](http://plnkr.co/edit/JhHlOr?p=preview).
+Also, there are examples in this README and in Code Demos, above.

+For an ES5 usage demo see [ES5 Agular2-now](http://plnkr.co/edit/uxV781?p=preview).

 #### Installation